yuebaix/tirnanog/README.md

 # tirnanog 迪尔纳诺

-> comes from the fairy tale of mabinogi.stand for paradise but chaos in the real world.
+> The name comes from the fairy tale in mabinogi,stands for paradise but chaos in the real world.

 a sample project for test